From campus to Congress, colleges urged to end legacy boost

 At many schools with legacy preferences, Black students were not admitted until the 1960s, said Michael Dannenberg, a vice president at the Education Reform Now think tank.

-“White applicants have between eight and 16 generations of ancestors on which to establish an alumni connection,” said Dannenberg, who opposed the practice two decades ago as an aide to Sen. Ted Kennedy, the late Massachusetts Democrat.
+“White applicants have between eight and 16 generations of ancestors on which to establish an alumni connection,” said Dannenberg, who has opposed the practice since he was an aide to Sen. Ted Kennedy, the late Massachusetts Democrat, two decades ago.
 “For the vast majority of Black and Latino applicants, there’s maybe one or two generations.”

 On college campuses, student activists say they continue to face resistance from school leaders who defend the policy.
 But at a time of rising populism in the United States, colleges are unlikely to find allies in Congress and other halls of power, said Richard Kahlenberg, a senior fellow at the Century Foundation, a progressive think tank in Washington.